Exploring Central Otago

 New Zealand offers some of the world’s best skiing, with a huge number of fields ranging from the clubbies to the fully equipped commercial fields, all of them set against stunning scenic backdrops.

-Every local has their favourite, and you could spend a lifetime getting to know everything the nation’s snowsports scene has to offer – especially around Queenstown, Mt Ruapehu and Mt Hutt.
+Every local has their favourite, and you could spend a lifetime getting to know everything our snowsports scene has to offer – especially around Queenstown, Mt Ruapehu and Mt Hutt.
 If you’re not sure where to start, try any of these hot (or cold) spots on for size.

 Mount Ruapehu is home to New Zealand’s two largest ski areas, Whakapapa and Tūroa, and not only that, it's also a unique opportunity to ski in a World Heritage Area.
 Family-friendly Whakapapa is home to New Zealand’s premier beginners’ area, Happy Valley, as well as more than 30 groomed trails that intermediate skiers and boarders love.
 For the more adventurous, try the black and black diamond runs and the lift-accessible Black Magic backcountry area.

 Tūroa offers up Australasia’s longest vertical descent and New Zealand’s highest lift, a great tobogganing area for the kids, and easy access to spectacular backcountry areas and an ever-changing range of natural terrain features to play on.